sahitya1903/animal-detection/README.md

-# 🐾 Animal Detection Alert System
+# 🐾 Animal Detection and Alert System

 A real-time **animal detection system** using **YOLOv12x**, **OpenCV**, and **Twilio SMS API**.
 It detects animals from a webcam feed and sends an **SMS alert** when an animal is spotted.